matejbizjak/kumuluzee-nats/jetstream/README.md

 override the configurations.
 That annotation is `@ConsumerConfig`.

-In the following example push consumer is listening to the subject "subject" on the default connection and default context.
+In the following example push consumer is listening to the subject "subject" on the default connection and default JetStream context.
 It uses custom consumer configuration named "custom" but overrides the `deliverPolicy` parameter.
 It expects the message of the String data type.